The ad stated: “Fatwa on your head? Is your family or community threatening you? Leaving Islam? Got questions? Get Answers!”

 The “Leaving Islam” ad was sponsored by the American Freedom Defensive Initiative (AFDI), founded by Pamela Geller and Robert Spencer.
 The lawsuit alleged violations of the Free Speech and Equal Protection Clauses of the United States Constitution.
-[A copy of the complaint is available here and below].
+[A copy of the complaint is available here].

 Sharia law prescribes the penalty of death for a Muslim who leaves the religion of Islam.
 A recent example is the case involving Rifqa Barry, the seventeen-year-old Ohio girl, who fearing for her life, ran away from home after her parents discovered she had converted to Christianity.